Disclaimer:

 Community service and district committee membership:

-Some of the community service I have engaged in over the years includes working with elderly ESL clients, four severely autistic adults, clients at a battered women's shelter, tutoring pregnant teens in a GED preparation course, and helping to build houses with Habitat for Humanity.
+Some of the community service I have engaged in over the years includes working with elderly ESL clients, four severely autistic adults, and clients at a battered women's shelter, tutoring pregnant teens in a GED preparation course, and helping to build houses with Habitat for Humanity.
 In the past, I have been a member of many committees in the district, a few of which include the academic senate, several hiring committees (both full and part-time), the minority advocacy committee (the chair briefly and a member for years), the accreditation committee, and serving as a Puente mentor.

 Photo of a Native American dancer in beautiful regalia "looking for tracks" as he dances.
 This photo was taken by Brian Tramontana at the West Valley College 20th Annual Powwow.

-on the powwow committee, and I was the co-chair for seven years.
+I have also served on the West Valley powwow committee (from 1999-2012), and I was the co-chair for seven years.

-of singing, drumming, and dancing while broadening your understanding of Native American individuals, tribes, and nations.
+Please attend the West Valley College Annual Powwow.
+Enjoy a fun-filled day of singing, drumming, and dancing while broadening your understanding of Native American individuals, tribes, and nations.

 All cultures and ages are welcome!
 Admission and parking are free.